 As with the KES bathroom faucet above, this product doesn’t provide an aerated stream of water.
 So it might not be the best choice for those that prefer having more water pressure.

 The next product on our list of the best bathroom faucets comes from one of the most known brands in the industry.
 This two-handle centerset lavatory faucet features a swan-like spout and petal-like levers with clean edges and curved lines.
 It will make a stylish addition to any bathroom and its design will stay fashionable for the years to come.

 The faucet can be purchased in brushed nickel, chrome and oil-rubbed bronze finishes.
 However, keep in mind that brushed nickel comes with a LifeShine feature.
 This finish combines the look of brushed nickel and the durability of chrome.
 It will withstand heavy everyday use without starting to corrode, tarnish or flake.

 The aerated stream of this faucet delivers up to 1.5 gallons of water per minute.
-Moen Eva meats EPA WaterSense criteria for water efficiency, so with this faucet you get good water pressure while also conserving water.
+Moen Eva meets EPA WaterSense criteria for water efficiency, so with this faucet, you get good water pressure while also conserving water.
 By saving energy in our everyday lives, we create a healthier place for us to live.
 Eva faucet is also ADA compliant, which means that it has an ergonomic design accessible for people with disabilities.